JessicaPerez1/Password-Generator/README.md

 ## Purpose of this project

-Create an application that generates a random password based on user input that will meet certain creteria.
+Creatde an application that generates a random password based on user input that will meet certain creteria.

-If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).
+I worked collaboratively with my study group on this project.

 ## What I did